agaraman0/PlayRoulette/README.md

 **Our Application is successfully up and running to test it run localhost:5000 in Browser**

-**Before we start playing we also have to migrate and populate database schema**
+**If you make any changes to DB models then we also have to migrate and populate database schema**

 ```bash
 $ docker exec -it <application_server_contianer_name> bash